 Individual investors and shareholders

-Anyone who invests in shares or is a shareholder in S/A companies will also be affected.
+Who invest Anyone who invests in shares or is a shareholder in S/A companies will also be affected.
 Dividends from publicly traded companies, real estate funds and the like, which used to be exempt, are now taxed if the investor receives more than R$ 50,000 per month from the same company.
 In practice, ordinary investors with modest positions don't reach this level per company.

 However, large investors who receive high volumes of dividends (for example, majority shareholders or those who concentrate investments) may be able to withhold them.